Punk rock: Visual and other elements

 The classic punk rock look among male American musicians harkens back to the T-shirt, motorcycle jacket, and jeans ensemble favored by American greasers of the 1950s associated with the rockabilly scene and by British rockers of the 1960s.
 In addition to the T-shirt, and leather jackets they wore ripped jeans and boots, typically Doc Martens.
 The punk look was inspired to shock people.
 Richard Hell's more androgynous, ragamuffin look—and reputed invention of the safety-pin aesthetic—was a major influence on Sex Pistols impresario Malcolm McLaren and, in turn, British punk style.
-(John D Morton of Cleveland's Electric Eels may have been the first rock musician to wear a safety-pin-covered jacket.)
-McLaren's partner, fashion designer Vivienne Westwood, credits Johnny Rotten as the first British punk to rip his shirt, and Sex Pistols bassist Sid Vicious as the first to use safety pins, although few of those following punk could afford to buy McLaren and Westwood's designs so famously worn by the Pistols, so they made their own, diversifying the 'look' with various different styles based on these designs.
+(John D Morton of Cleveland's Electric Eels may have been the first rock musician to wear a safety-pin-covered jacket).
+McLaren's partner, fashion designer Vivienne Westwood, credits Johnny Rotten as the first British punk musician to rip his shirt, and Sex Pistols bassist Sid Vicious as the first to use safety pins, although few of those following punk could afford to buy McLaren and Westwood's designs so famously worn by the Pistols, so they made their own, diversifying the 'look' with various different styles based on these designs.

 Young women in punk demolished the typical female types in rock of either "coy sex kittens or wronged blues belters" in their fashion.
 Early female punk musicians displayed styles ranging from Siouxsie Sioux's bondage gear to Patti Smith's "straight-from-the-gutter androgyny".
 The former proved much more influential on female fan styles.
 Over time, tattoos, piercings, and metal-studded and -spiked accessories became increasingly common elements of punk fashion among both musicians and fans, a "style of adornment calculated to disturb and outrage".
 Among the other facets of the punk rock scene, a punk's hair is an important way of showing their freedom of expression.
 The typical male punk haircut was originally short and choppy; the mohawk later emerged as a characteristic style.
 Along with the mohawk, long spikes have been associated with the punk rock genre.